-The first light Adaptive Optics (AO) architecture for the TMT has been defined to provide near-diffraction-limited wavefront quality and high sky coverage in the near infra-red (IR) for the first TMT science instruments IRIS and IRMS.
-Design, fabrication and prototyping activities of the TMT first light AO systems and their components in Canada, China, France, and in the US are currently on schedule.
+The first light Adaptive Optics (AO) architecture for the TMT has been defined to provide near-diffraction-limited wavefront quality and high sky coverage in the near infra-red (IR) for the first TMT science instruments IRIS and MODHIS.
+Design, fabrication and prototyping activities of the TMT first light AO systems and their components in Canada, France, and in the US are currently on schedule.

 The entire TMT observatory has been designed to support a wide range of different forms of facility class instrumentation.
 To do this, a suite of instrument concepts was developed and the observatory design was developed around them.
 These longstanding ideas for instruments have continued to evolve.
 Several instrument concepts are being actively developed and are evolving beyond the original ideas.
 Several new ideas have also arisen and may be developed further.
 The prioritization of needed instrument capabilities and the resulting strategy or sequence for instrument development is based on community explorations.